Limited scholarship funds are available for nonadmitted students at Harvard Extension School.

 - Scholarship application essays

-- Results of the critical reading and writing (CRWS) test
+- Results of the HES Test of Critical Reading and Writing Skills (CRWS)

 Preference is given to associate's degree graduates who primarily studied the liberal arts.
-The scholarship covers the tuition for the three undergraduate admission courses required for admission to the ALB degree program.
+The scholarship covers tuition for the three undergraduate degree courses required for admission to the ALB degree program.

-To apply for a PTK Scholarship, complete the following by June 15 for fall and October 1 for spring:
+To apply for a PTK Scholarship, complete the following by June 15 for fall term enrollment and October 1 for spring term enrollment:

-- 2019-2020 Free Application for Federal Student Aid (FAFSA) online.
-(Enter the Harvard Extension School federal code, E00209, in the school section of the FAFSA.)
+- 2020-2021 Free Application for Federal Student Aid (FAFSA).
+The FAFSA is available online.
+Enter the Harvard Extension School federal code, E00209, in the school section of the FAFSA.

-- 2019-2020 Enrollment Plan For Financial Aid available through online services.
+- 2020-2021 Enrollment Plan For Financial Aid.
+The Enrollment Plan is available through online services.
 If you do not have a DCE ID number, please create an account.

 If you are a scholarship recipient and you do not complete the admission courses in the initial award year, you must submit a new financial aid application to receive the remaining PTK scholarship funds for a subsequent academic year.